Deion-F/squareverse/README.md

 3. **Collision Cascades**: Chain reactions from single collisions
 4. **Density Patterns**: Natural formation of dense and sparse regions
 5. **Momentum Transfer**: Energy propagation through the system
+6. **Path Formation**: Using the tracking feature, observe how squares find paths through congestion
+7. **Stalling Patterns**: Squares displaying "X" when blocked from all directions
+8. **Direction Preference**: Observe how squares attempt alternative directions when blocked

 ## Tips for Best Experience